-Our experienced Arkansas Social Security Disability Lawyers know that Social Security is a program of the Federal Government designed to provide monthly payments to a disabled individual.
+Our experienced Arkansas Social Security Disability attorney know that Social Security is a program of the Federal Government designed to provide monthly payments to a disabled individual.
 If you are under age 65 and unable to work, you may qualify for Social Security disability benefits.
 If an injury or illness prevents you from returning to your job, you may qualify for monthly Social Security Disability payments.
 There are two programs that people can qualify under – Social Security Disability Insurance and Supplemental Security Income (SSI).

 Social Security Disability Insurance